digitalpenguin/Commerce_MultiLang/README.md

 WORK IN PROGRESS

 TODO:
-- Don't allow variation products to generate an alias.
-They shouldn't be directly accessible.
 - Make a more functional update window for image languages.
 - Allow an initial image for product create form.
 - Cache everything!